suhjohn/llm-workbench/README.md

 - For a specific set of prompt parameters, I want to test out different llm prompts to do a vibe-check on their outputs.
 - (Providers seem to have different default parameters especially for open source models) I want to test the same prompt + model for different providers to understand their behavior
 - I want to view the history of multiple runs for a specific set of parameter that I've provided.
-- (Todo) Version control the prompts and datasets.

 ## Features